seblemaguer/flexeval/INSTANCE.md

 # INSTANCE #

-FlexEval create a flask's application based on our settings.
+FlexEval create a flask's application based on your settings.
 An application create by FlexEval is refer as "Instance".
-These settings give you the possibility to highly configure our application.
+These settings give you the possibility to highly configure your application.
 They are described in a directory refer as "Instance's Repository".

 # Instance's Repository